EBIBioStudies/BioStudyUISub/README.md

 ```

-To start a local webserver you will a proxy server (BioStudySubmProxy) real or fake runing locally or remotely.
+To start a local webserver you will need a proxy server (BioStudySubmProxy) real or fake one running locally or remotely.
 By default
 proxy expected to be on localhost:10280.
 You can customize this in the 'webserver' task in Gulpfile.js if needed.
 As soon
 as proxy is running you can use the following command to start the UI on a localhost:7000.
 ```